awisse/2048-Arduboy/README.md

 # Description

 This is a game that has many implementations.
-For the Arduboy, there is, for example https://github.com/akkera102/03_tiny_2048.
+For the Arduboy, there is, for example [03_tiny_2048](https://github.com/akkera102/03_tiny_2048).

 My objective with this game is to learn

 * Arduboy programming
 * Some C++
 * The Model-View-Controller framework.
+* Creating a parallel desktop version that replicates the Arduboy screen for easier debugging.
+Inspired from [Arduboy3D](https://github.com/jhhoward/Arduboy3D).

 # Installation